Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **Power BI Files:**

-This freight spend analysis data comes from one consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.
+This freight spend data comes from one large consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.
+The invoice data was imported into Power BI from SQL Server and the Chart of Accounts was imported from an Excel spreadsheet.

 - freight_analysis.pbix  |  Power Query, Data Modeling, Dashboards
 - weekly_freight_cost_overview.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_cost_overview.png)
 - weekly_freight_cost_drivers.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_cost_drivers.png)
 - weekly_freight_kpis.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_kpis.png)

+This profit and loss data is for FY2008 and the prior year for a large battery manufacturing company that later closed.
+The data was imported into Power BI from Excel spreadsheets.

 - profit_loss.pbix
 - profit_loss_totals.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/profit_loss_totals.png)